Ibrahim bin Yousuf Al-Fakhro

-Eng.
 Ibrahim Bin Yousuf Al Hasan Al Fakhro (م. إبراهيم بن يوسف آل حسن الفخرو) is a Qatari writer, businessman and art collector.
 He authored a book entitled “Arabic Calligraphy and Quran, A shared journey” in 2015.
 He also held several exhibitions regarding Arabic calligraphy, Islamic Art, and the life of Muhammad.
 He is currently vice-chairman of the Middle East Facility Management Association.

 Education

-Al Fakhro earned a bachelor's degree in electrical engineering from Qatar University in 1986, and earned a diploma in management in 1991.
+Al Fakhro received a bachelor's degree in electrical engineering from Qatar University in 1986, and later completed a diploma in management in 1991.

 Career

 Al Fakhro started his career path in 2002 as the Distribution Manager at Kahramaa, which was founded in 2000 to regulate the supply of electricity and water to consumers and to secure the country's electricity and water needs.

 Al Fakhro later worked as a Senior Manager at Qatar Tourism Authority, a governmental authority concerning the tourism sector in Qatar, for two years.

 He was appointed as Director General of Qatar's Chamber of Commerce in 2004, where he played a prominent role in improving the rules and regulations regarding commerce, industry, and trade.

 Al Fakhro was appointed as CEO for Barwa Al-Baraha and sister companies within Barwa Real Estate Company.
 During his time, the company scored many achievements, and earned three international real estate awards.
 In 2011, Barwa's assets reached 65 billion Qatari riyals.